Scharnvirk/webliero_mods/ReRevisited/README.md

 * GRN LAUNCHER - was underused so it got buffed by reducing delay between shots.
 * DARTGUN - was underused so it got buffed by increasing damage significantly.
 * LIGHTNING GUN - was a bit too strong, so its damage got very slightly reduced.
+* CRACKFIELD - was a bit too strong and easy to use, so it now pushes the worm quicker out of its range.
+This should reduce overall damage and push the crackfield more into defensive weapon territory.

 ## 1.0 (current version)